Workwell has undergone some changes:

 We selected firms for a Health and Safety Performance Review if their firm injury performance was worse than the average of their rate group.

-If we select your firm for a Health and Safety Performance Review, we will notify you in writing.
+If your firm is selected for a Health and Safety Performance Review, we will notify you in writing.

 Here’s what you can expect if you are selected for a Health and Safety Performance Review on or after November 30, 2012: